eirikb/domdom-deno/README.md

 **Facts** - not highlights, just facts:

-- Alternative to React + Redux or Vue + Vuex, with support for routing
+- Alternative to React + Redux or Vue + Vuex
+- Written in TypeScript
 - No virtual dom
 - Support for Deno (without jspm or pika)
-- Support for TypeScript
 - Nothing reactive - totally unreactive - fundamentally different from React
 - One global observable state
     - Support for re-usable components (with partition of global state)
     - No local state
 - JSX return pure elements
-- Doesn't support arrays

-    - It's not as bad as you might think - Not great, not terrible

 ## Menu